Flitwick: Shopping

+The town also opened an Aldi in September 2023.

 Flitwick market currently experiencing new stalls, including butcher and Thai food.

 Leisure

 There is a sports centre with a 25-metre swimming pool with kids' pool attached.
 The leisure centre also has a gym, squash courts with leagues, and a gymnasium.
 A new leisure centre was built for opening in early March 2015.
 The previous leisure site was earmarked by Central Beds Council for downsizing and over-55s' assisted living accommodation.

-Flitwick Town Council own and operate from The Rufus Centre on the outskirts of the town on Steppingley Road.
-The Centre is also a busy conference and special event venue with office space to lease.

 Flitwick has four public houses: the Crown, the Swan, the Bumble Bee, and the Blackbirds.
 The Blackbirds is a 17th-century building with a large beer garden and children's play area.
 The pub formerly known as the Wheatsheaf re-opened as an Indian restaurant called the Indian Lodge.
 A membership-operated social club, The Flitwick Club, is situated on The High Street, opposite the Drivestyle yard.

+Flitwick is also home to Flitwick Bowls Club, founded in 1923 and located on Kings Road, it is both a lawn bowls club and a social club offering a cheap bar and entertainments for its members all year round.

 Center Parcs Woburn Forest opened in July 2014 on the outskirts of Flitwick at Warren Wood.

-Haunted Wood: During the COVID-19 pandemic a haunted wood was created in Flitwick woods.
-After the first one was stolen, a 3-day event called Spookfest was installed over a period of 4 weeks, which provided entertainment for all the family on their daily walk.